liady/es6-lib-starter-light/README.md

 ```

 ### Configuration
-In `package.json`, change all the relevant entries so they match your library.<br/>
+In `package.json`, change all the relevant entries so they match your details.<br/>
-Under the section `library`, you can configure library entry point (defaults to `library.js`)
+Under `main`, you can configure library entry point (defaults to `./lib/library.js`)

 ## License
 MIT